-USD/CAD is trying to develop upside momentum above the nearest resistance level at 1.3400 as the U.S. dollar continues to gain ground against a broad basket of currencies.
+USD/CAD made an attempt to settle above the resistance at 1.2900 but lost momentum and declined towards 1.2830 while the U.S. dollar lost momentum against a broad basket of currencies.

 For a look at all of today’s economic events, check out our economic calendar.